 “Day Trader embodies Tickeron’s commitment to empowering traders with AI-driven precision,” said Sergey Savastiouk, Ph.D., CEO of Tickeron.
 “By blending advanced technical analysis with strategic hedging, we’re redefining intraday trading for all market participants.”

-Following a 3-day decline, the stock is projected to fall further.
-Considering past instances where SOXS declined for three days, the price rose further in of 62 cases within the following month.
+Moving lower for three straight days is viewed as a bearish sign.
+Keep an eye on this stock for future declines.
+Considering data from situations where SOXS declined for three days, in of 343 cases, the price declined further within the following month.
 The odds of a continued downward trend are .

 SOXS may jump back above the lower band and head toward the middle band.
 Traders may consider buying the stock or exploring call options.